WELCOME TO OTTER TAIL COUNTY DFL

 Dear Otter Tail County Democrats,

 Thank You!
-This election season offered us hope.
-Matters of concern to all citizens of Otter Tail County were on the ballot, including healthcare and economic security for rural residents.
+This election season gave us hope.
+We had many of concerns which were on the ballot, including healthcare and economic security for rural residents.
 In addition, issues of equity were promoted, giving voice to the promises offered to all and that many of us take for granted — but in the case of some opponents, claimed inequality to be a “sidebar” consideration.
 Throughout the campaign season, voters had opportunities to hear options for solving problems by inclusive measures.
 Whether advocating for water quality by bringing constituency groups—farmers and environmental advocates—together or advocating for law enforcement reforms by way of respectful conversations, our candidates were unafraid to address systemic racism and gender bias, as well as clean energy solutions.

 By your endorsements and donations, you helped promote our four well-qualified and enthusiastic candidates.
 Whether in debates, forums, virtual town halls, pop up sign events, podcasts, or other online media platforms, each presented his or her views as sensible alternatives to the oppositions’ party line rhetoric.
 Our candidates’ positions on government’s role in securing universal broadband access, showing respect for all populations, and promoting our rural economy by investing in public educational institutions gave voice to our shared responsibility for the many who live paycheck to paycheck in Otter Tail County.